pculture/miro-user-manual/en/install.rst

 Ubuntu
 ------

-Miro |version| runs on Ubuntu Karmic, Lucid and Maverick.
+Miro |version| runs on Ubuntu Lucid, Maverick, and Natty.

 1. Open up your favorite browser and go to http://getmiro.com/download/for-ubuntu/